GithubPrankster/gpsx/README.md

 Include one of the shaders within your project.
 Create `.tres` materials as needed to speed-up things.

 Included for transparency purposes are add/subtract blend shaders.
-Unfortunately there isn't a [convenient](https://docs.godotengine.org/en/stable/tutorials/shading/screen-reading_shaders.html) way to read & write to framebuffers so for now I did not implement these.
+Unfortunately there isn't a [convenient](https://docs.godotengine.org/en/stable/tutorials/shading/screen-reading_shaders.html) way to read & write to framebuffers so for now I did not implement better accurate ones.
 GPUs just aren't made like they were used to...

 ### Copyright